UnbendableStraw/homepod-restore/README.md

 ## Building your own IPSW

-If you want to try building an .ipsw yourself, accomplish the prerequisites, then:
+If you want to try building an .ipsw yourself, accomplish the prerequisites first.
+This may be easier in the future.
+For now:

 1. Download ./makeipsw.sh from tihmstar's repo: https://github.com/tihmstar/homepodstuff
 2. `mkdir -p _httpserver/firmware/AudioAccessory1,1/0x7000`